Lithobius melanops: Description

 Body length of this species ranges from 11 millimeters to 17 millimeters.
-The animal's body is fusiform and dorsoventrally flattened, it's width can range from 1,5 to 2,5 millimeters.
+The animal's body is fusiform and dorsoventrally flattened, its width can range from 1,5 to 2,5 millimeters.
 This species is usually of pale brown coloration and has darker longitudinal stripe in the middle of the dorsal side.
-The key distinguishing features of this species are: antennal articles 32-44, ocelli 10-13 (with posterior ocellus being much larger), forcipular teeth 2+2 (rarely 3+3), 3-6 round pores on each hind coxa, backwards projections on tergites 9, 11 and 13 and 15th leg with double claws (one smaller and one larger).
+The key distinguishing features of this species are: antennal articles 32–44, ocelli 10-13 (with posterior ocellus being much larger), forcipular teeth 2+2 (rarely 3+3), 3-6 round pores on each hind coxa, backwards projections on tergites 9, 11 and 13 and 15th leg with double claws (one smaller and one larger).
 Only possession of all of these features can reliably identify specimen as L. melanops.

 Distribution

 This species is reported from many parts of the world.
-In Europe it can be found in Iceland, Ireland, United Kingdom, Spain, France, Belgium, Netherlands, Luxembourg, Switzerland, Germany, Denmark (including Faroe islands), Norway, Sweden, Finland, Austria, Czechia, Slovakia, Poland, Hungary, Slovenia, Croatia, Bosnia-Herzegovina, Italy, Romania, Bulgaria, Latvia, Lithuania, Ukraine, Russia.
+In Europe it can be found in Iceland, Ireland, United Kingdom, Spain, France, Belgium, Netherlands, Luxembourg, Switzerland, Germany, Denmark (including Faroe Islands), Norway, Sweden, Finland, Austria, Czechia, Slovakia, Poland, Hungary, Slovenia, Croatia, Bosnia-Herzegovina, Italy, Romania, Bulgaria, Latvia, Lithuania, Ukraine, Russia.
 In Africa it can be found in Morocco, the Azores, Madeira, Canary islands, Saint Helena and it is also reported from South Africa.
 In North America it is found in the United States and Canada, it is also reported from Mexico.
 In South America it is reported from Ecuador, Brazil and Argentina.
 In Asia it is reported from Israel, the Asian portion of Russia and Kazakhstan.
 This species is also reported from New Zealand.